Sometimes (Bill Anderson and Mary Lou Turner album)

 Sometimes is a studio album by American country music artists Bill Anderson and Mary Lou Turner.
 It was released in January 1976 on MCA Records and was produced by Owen Bradley.
 It was Anderson's twenty fourth studio recording and Turner's first.
 The album's title track became a major hit on the country charts in both the United States and Canada.
 The album also reached major positions on the country chart in the United States.
 Sometimes was the first collaborative project between Anderson and Turner.
 Anderson hired Turner to work as his duet partner during this period and the project was one of two recordings they made.

 Background and content

-Sometimes was recorded in September 1975 at Bradley's Barn, a studio located in Mount Juliet, Tennessee.
-The sessions were produced by Owen Bradley, Anderson's long-time producer on the label.
+Sometimes was recorded in September 1975 at Bradley's Barn studio in Mount Juliet, Tennessee.
+The sessions were produced by the studio's owner, Owen Bradley, Anderson's long-time producer on the label.
 The album was Anderson's first collaboration album with Mary Lou Turner.
 It was Turner who replaced his previous collaborator, Jan Howard, on his syndicated television and road show.
 The album consisted of ten tracks.
 Four of the album's tracks were written by Anderson, including the title track.
 Some of the other tracks were cover versions of songs recorded by other artists.
 Among these covers was "Gone at Last", a song first recorded as a duet by Paul Simon and Phoebe Snow.